Zymo-Research/aladdin-shotgun/docs/usage.md

 ### `--tracedir`
 Directory to keep pipeline Nextflow logs and reports.

+### `--publish_dir_mode`
+The Nextflow `publishDir` option specifies which intermediate files should be saved to the output directory.
+This option tells the pipeline what method should be used to move these files.
+See [Nextflow docs](https://www.nextflow.io/docs/latest/process.html#publishdir) for details.

+### `--multiqc_logo`
+Custom logo file to supply to MultiQC.
+File name must also be set in the MultiQC config file

+### `--igenomes_base`
+Directory / URL base for iGenomes references.

 ## Generic options
 ### `--help`
 Display help text.

 ### `--version`
 Display version and exit.

-### `--publish_dir_mode`
-The Nextflow `publishDir` option specifies which intermediate files should be saved to the output directory.
-This option tells the pipeline what method should be used to move these files.
-See [Nextflow docs](https://www.nextflow.io/docs/latest/process.html#publishdir) for details.

 ### `--email_on_fail`
 An email address to send a summary email to when the pipeline is completed - ONLY sent if the pipeline does not exit successfully.